speedrun-hq/speedrun/README.md

 A permissionless intent-based token transfer system built on ZetaChain that enables fast cross-chain transfers through incentivized third-party fulfillers.

+This repository is a monorepo that contains the source for the following components of Speedrun:

+- `api`: the backend that listens to and index intents for fulfillers
+- `documentation`: general documentation for Speedrun
+- `frontend`: the frontend interface for the Speedrun Exchange platform
+- `landing-page`: landing page for Speedrun platform

 ## Overview

 Speedrun is a novel cross-chain transfer system that leverages ZetaChain's infrastructure while providing faster transfer execution through a market-driven fulfillment mechanism.
 Users can initiate transfers with intent fees, allowing third-party agents (fulfillers) to execute transfers early on the destination chain in exchange for compensation.